Quantum Measurements, faster-than-light communication, minimum size for the detector implied by quantum mechanics: Introduction

 Oddly enough, three people that perhaps mostly contributed to quantum mechanics --- namely Albert Einstein, who strongly helped the quantum birth via his works on light quanta; Erwin Schr\"odinger, who donated the hearth to quantum mechanics via the equation that bears his name; and John Bell, who provided the theorem whose experimental realization gave quantum mechanics its glorification --- were utterly dissatisfied with it.
 Schr\"odinger commented on quantum mechanics with \cite{Schroedinger} `{\it I don't like it, and I am sorry I ever had anything to do with it.}' Similarly, Bell expressed his discomfort with quantum mechanics several times quite explicitly \cite{Bell_incomplete}: ` [...] {\it quantum mechanics is, at the best, incomplete.}'

 \sss

 Notwithstanding the success of quantum mechanics, the debate about its meaning and counterintuitivity has never been discontinued.
 More recently, Steven Weinberg gave a brilliant account of the current dissatisfaction \cite{Weinberg2017}, while more and more dissenting voices are being heard \cite{Smolin2019, Hossenfelder2018, Woit2007}.
+At the 25th Solvay conference on Physics in October 2011, when discussing the longstanding problems of quantum mecahnics, Alain Aspect put forward a call \cite{Solvay2011}: `{\it I am looking forward with a great interest to some kind of theorem providing the possibility for a test, because at the end of the day Nature is our judge.}'.
+All of those testify that there is still widespread interest in better understanding the longstanding conundrums of quantum mechanics.